matthieu-bt/business-guide/source/quickstart/signature.rst

 =============================

-Skribble users can keep the look and feel of their handwritten signature when signing electronically.
-The visual signature customiser allows customising visual signature to your needs.
-When signing documents with Skribble, the visual signature can be placed on a document in addition to the electronic signature.
+Skribble Enterprise and Business customers can customise the appearance of their visual signature to suit individual needs.
+When signing documents with Skribble, the personal visual signature can be added to a document in addition to the electronic signature.

 To customise your visual signature, you will have to switch to My Skribble first.